 - If you are using Custom Event type goals or tracking Variable Revenue, are you actually customizing the UET tag to send in the custom events/variable revenues and are you using the correct values in the goal definition?

 - Are you sure users are actually going to the conversion pages?
-If testing, note that Microsoft Advertising does not count a conversion unless a user clicks on an advertiser ad before converting on advertiser website.
+If testing, note that Microsoft Advertising does not count a conversion unless a user clicks on an advertiser ad before converting on the advertiser's website.

 Why Microsoft Advertising may be over-counting

-- Did you verify that there is no duplication of the UET tag installation on the site (specially on the conversion pages)?
-If you have install the same UET tag twice on conversion pages, conversions will be double counted.
+- Did you verify that there is no duplication of the UET tag installation on the site (especially on the conversion pages)?
+If you have installed the same UET tag twice on the conversion pages, conversions will be double counted.

 - Did you verify that there are no duplicate goals?
-It is also possible that multiple goals match with the one user event thus increasing #conversions.
+It's also possible that multiple goals match with the one user event thus increasing the number of conversions.

 - Did you verify that the goal definitions are the same across all the platforms being compared?
 Are the conversion windows similar?

-- Note that Microsoft Advertising includes any cross-device conversions that it is able to identify as part of the conversion count.
+- Note that Microsoft Advertising includes any cross-device conversions that it can identify as part of the conversion count.
 Google Ads reports those via estimated conversion columns.
 Google Analytics has a custom solution for cross-device that most advertisers may not be using.